 Though the end goal is the same — to help pay for college — everyone’s investment strategy may not be the same and can even differ greatly based on unique circumstances, financial constraints, timelines, and overall savings goals.
-If you have a longer timeframe to save and grow your money, you might want to choose an age-based option that is a simple, all-in-one option.
-If you’re an experienced investor, you might choose a multi-fund option you’ll review and change periodically.
-If your child’s nearing college and you’ve been saving for a while, a principal protected investment might be the best choice.
+If you are looking for an investment portfolio customized for your student’s expected enrollment year, you might want to choose an Enrollment Year Investment Portfolio.
+If you’re an experienced investor, you might choose a Multi-Fund or Single Fund Investment Portfolio you’ll review and change periodically.
+If your child is nearing college and you’ve been saving for a while, the Principal Plus Interest Portfolio might be the best choice.
+You may change your investment choices up to twice per calendar year or upon a change in beneficiary.

 Guaranteed Portfolio Option